Photo: Melinda Trochu/Getty Images

 But despite the harms being well known, and recommendations for change clearly laying out the path forward, Canada continues to resist real justice and accountability.
 It has failed to implement the 6 recommendations made by the Truth and Reconciliation Commission regarding Missing Children and Unmarked Burials.
 It continues to litigate against First Nations children living on federally-controlled reserves, denying them the same levels of funding for basic services as other children in Canada.
 Canada is still fighting residential school and day school survivors in court.
 And it continues to resist calls from Indigenous Peoples to respect their right to self-determination and apply the principle of free, prior, and informed consent regarding industrial development on their territories.

-To ensure justice and accountability—not only for the 215 children whose bodies were buried at the Kamloops Indian Residential School—but for all First Nations, Métis, and Inuit Peoples, Canada must take concrete action without delay.
+To ensure justice and accountability—not only for the children who died at residential schools—but for all First Nations, Métis, and Inuit Peoples, Canada must take concrete action without delay.

 Act now and call on Canada to ensure justice and accountability for Indigenous Peoples.